1350–1520 MWe

 GVH’s BWR portfolio

-GE Vernova’s history of boiling water reactor (BWR) technology dates to the 1950’s.
+GE Vernova’s history of large boiling water reactor (BWR) technology dates to the 1950’s.
 In 1957, the company’s Vallecitos boiling water reactor was the first privately owned and operated nuclear power plant to deliver significant quantities of electricity to a public utility grid.
 Over the next several decades, more than 60 GE Vernova BWRs went into operation with the first Advanced Boiling Water Reactor (ABWR) entering operation in 1996.
 GVH’s Generation III+ reactor, the Economic Simplified Boiling Water Reactor (ESBWR) was certified by the U.S. Nuclear Regulatory Commission in 2014.

 GVH’s portfolio of modular reactors offer the safest and most efficient nuclear energy generation capability available.
 Plus, we offer a full range of new and existing nuclear plant services to help you achieve greater project development, execution, and maintenance.